FOR IMMEDIATE RELEASE

 LGBT family advocate and Outspoken Generation Co-Chair Zach Wahls said the rulings reaffirm a message he has been spreading nationally since his 2011 speech before the Iowa legislature went viral on YouTube.

 “This is an incredible victory for families like mine,” said Wahls.
 “Children of LGBT parents deserve to have our voices heard, and today we know that we were.
 The Supreme Court has finally recognized that our parents and our families deserve to be treated with dignity and respect under the law.”

 Outspoken Generation Co-chair Ella Robinson, the daughter of openly gay Bishop Gene Robinson, offered her perspective.

-“For more than year, I have traveled across this country, speaking to young people like myself – raised by parents who are LGBT,” said Robinson.“ This is a great day for us, and for our families, because we know that these rulings makes our families that much stronger.
+“For more than a year, I have traveled across this country, speaking to young people like myself – raised by parents who are LGBT,” said Robinson.“ This is a great day for us, and for our families because we know that these rulings make our families that much stronger.
 These decisions are a huge step forward and I can’t wait for the day where all our families are treated equally under the law.”